wathiq-iq/Lua-Math/README.md

 * **solve(a, n, d) -- return long nice string :)**

 # info about me
-My name is Mouamle in arabic { مؤمل }
->I'm 17 years old :)
+My name is Mouamle in arabic { مؤمل } and i'm 17 years old

->I was learning lua for 3 years and i start playing with bots since 1 month
+I was learning lua for 3 years and i start playing with bots since 1 month

->Programming languages that i know :
+Programming languages that i know :

->Java, Lua, C, C++, Javascript
+Java, Lua, C, C++, Javascript